Traveling? How to Keep Your Credit Cards Secure

 Call your credit card company before you travel to find out how to report a lost or stolen card.
 If you are traveling far away, the toll-free numbers will not always work.
 It is also a good idea to tell your credit card company the dates that you will be traveling and where you will be traveling.

-RBFCU empowers you by making it easy to set up customized card usage alerts for your RBFCU credit and debit cards.
-You choose your alerts and stay connected to your accounts even when you're miles away.
-RBFCU’s Manage Cards feature on the mobile app or through Online Banking allows you to freeze or report a lost or stolen card, and that can help you avoid an unnecessary phone call while you're on vacation.
+RBFCU empowers you by making it easy to set up customized card usage Alerts in Online Banking or the RBFCU Mobile app for your RBFCU credit and debit cards.
+You choose your Alerts and stay connected to your accounts even when you're miles away.
+RBFCU’s Manage Cards feature in Online Banking or on the mobile app allows you to set travel notifications and freeze or report a lost or stolen card, and that can help you avoid an unnecessary phone call while you're on vacation.

 Place your credit card in a secure wallet or money belt inside of your jacket or shirt.
 Placing a wallet containing your cards and money in your back pocket makes you an easy target for pickpockets.